Family, Tokyo

 2. Arriving at the airport in Japan

 Regardless of whether you’re traveling to Tokyo with or without children, I would always advise you to fly to Haneda Airport (HND).
 It will save you both money and time because Haneda is so much closer to the city than Narita.
-In fact, Haneda is pretty much already in the city.
-Narita, on the other hand, is about 40-90 minutes away from Tokyo.
-You need to board an express train to Tokyo.
+In fact, Haneda is pretty much already in the city – you can even take a local train to Tokyo!

 Getting around Tokyo with children

-1. Taking the public transport
+1. Taking public transport in Tokyo

-Public transport, more specifically the local train, is the most convenient and cost-effective way to get around Tokyo.
+Public transport, or more specifically the local train, is the most convenient and cost-effective way to get around Tokyo.
 Here is how you can use them safely with your children!

-Elevator access for strollers – There’s elevator access at train stations in Tokyo!
+Elevator access for strollers – There’s elevator access at train stations in Tokyo.
 In some of the older stations, this might translate to a roundabout way of getting in and out of the station, but for the most part, it is easy enough.

 2. Taking a Taxi in Tokyo

 Taxis should be easy enough to find in Tokyo.
-Look out for taxi stands outside of the train station, or you can try flagging down a taxi on a major road if their sign is red (indicating they are vacant and open for passengers).
+Look out for taxi stands outside the train station, or you can try flagging down a taxi on a major road if their sign is red (indicating they are vacant and open for passengers).
 Make sure the license plate is green, which means it is an officially licensed taxi.

 Kids-friendly Restaurants in Tokyo